stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 Wrongly or rightly, I treat the agents like they are humans (I don't think I'm the only one: remember your pleases and thank you's).
 In this home lab situation, in my mind they have the capability of a seasoned sysadmin with all the experience to boot, but have the mental age of a four year old.
 It helps me write the prompts to keep them contained to what I want them to do and no more.

 This was a follow up post to first exploring the automation platforms, that was one of questioning the logic as a developer.
-Spending more time I'm an advocate and a promoter.
+Spending more time I'm an advocate and a promoter, to a point.

 I'm not hanging up my SSH keys just yet; the overall goal would be to achieve a self healing network in my home lab, but lets not forget the reason I have a home lab in the first place: keeping close to the tech and I still want to keep those skills for a while yet, however one of the new skill I'm sharpening is for the prompt box.